liquinlab/elm-smile/docs/principles.md

 abstracted into a component, object, or plugin that can be reused by others.
 As one example of a failure, in the first version of psiTurk we envisioned most of it working using a command line.
-This meant that we had a command-line shell interpreter that made direct calls to Bobo (the library that interfaces to Amazon Web Services).
+This meant that we had a command-line shell interpreter that made direct calls to Boto (the library that interfaces to Amazon Web Services).
 Later we wanted to make a web dashboard GUI to replace the command line.
 However, we had to go back and re-abstract the Mechanical Turk function into a more general class that could be used by _either_ the command